Skip to content

 2. Installs base-devel, git, cmake, lm_sensors

-3. Installs build tools for Oberon governor
+3. Installs build tools for GPU governor

 4. RADV Environment Configuration